ILIAS-eLearning/ILIAS/src/Filesystem/README.md

 # Filesystem Service
 ## Conceptual Summary
-To eliminate security issues like path traversal, we would like to introduce a new Filesystem Service which streamlines the filesystem access for ILIAS.
+To eliminate security issues like path traversal, we introduced a new Filesystem Service which streamlines the filesystem access for ILIAS.
 The service provides a modular way for extension, which enables the ILIAS community to seamless extend the service with additional supported filesystem